15 Questions to Ask Your Mom This Mother’s Day

-I’m sure you’ve all heard the story about chopping the ends the roast.
+Have you heard the story about chopping the ends off the roast?
 Though there are many variations out there, the quick version is that a woman is preparing a roast for dinner and chops off the perfectly good end pieces before putting it in the oven.
 Her husband observes this and asks why she would do such a thing.
 “That’s what my mom did,” she explains.
 Mom calls the next day to see how things are and the daughter asks, “Why did you always cut the ends off the roast?”
 “That’s what my mom always did,” she replies.
 Mom calls her mother and asks, “Why did you always cut the ends off the roast?”
 “My pan was too small!” she exclaims.

 What’s the Real Story?

-Are there any examples of that type of rote behavior in your life as a parent?
+Are there any examples of that type of habitual behavior in your life as a parent?
 Things you do because that’s how your mother did them but you don’t really know why?
-I’m going to go ask my mother about the buzzing story.
-Try these 15 questions with your own mother or grandmother or whoever raised you.
-Have your partner do the same, then share the answers.
-You will most certainly be surprised.
+I’m going to go ask my mom some questions about the buzzing story.
+Try these 15 questions to ask your own mother or grandmother or whoever raised you.
+Try it with your mother-in-law and see how her experiences shaped your partner’s experience as a child.